 I was born at Doctors Hospital on East End Avenue in New York City on October 31, 1956.
 My father was Theodore Bawer, M.D.
 (1920-2000), a New York-born internist, writer, and medical editor whose Roman Catholic, Polish-speaking parents, Joseph Bawer (apparently born Bauer) and Josephine (Jozefa) Zawadzka, had immigrated to America during World War One from, respectively, the Galician villages of Brody and Krystynopol (now Chervonohrad) in what was then the Austrian Empire.
 My father, who put himself through medical school writing radio and TV plays, was the founding editor, and for over 20 years the editor-in-chief, of a magazine called Hospital Medicine, as well as consulting editor of Medical Aspects of Human Sexuality.
 My mother, Nell Carol Thomas (1927-2014), was born in Florence, South Carolina, to a Baptist father, Harry Everett Thomas, and Methodist mother, Ruth Elizabeth Hines.
-My mother’s ancestors were English, Welsh, Scots, Scots Irish, and French; through her I’m descended from men who fought in the American Revolution and on both sides of the American Civil War.
+My mother’s ancestors were English, Welsh, Scots, Scots Irish, Dutch, French Huguenot, Italian Protestant, and American Indian; through her I’m descended from men who fought in the American Revolution and on both sides of the American Civil War.

 I spent my first couple of years in an apartment on East 89th Street in Manhattan between York and East End Avenues, then decided to follow my parents to a narrow brick house on 82nd Place in Middle Village, Queens, that can now be seen in the opening credits of some episodes of the TV show The King of Queens.
 I attended Public School 49 in Middle Village, Junior High School 119 in Glendale, and Newtown High School in Elmhurst.
 I was an undergraduate and then a graduate student at the State University of New York at Stony Brook, Long Island, where I earned a B.A, M.A., and Ph.D. in English and taught courses in literature and composition.